Tony4Ls/testforaaaawws/README.md

-# connect to aws use aws cli
+# connect to aws use cloud9

 aws configure